UNICEF is still there to protect children

 Five-year-old Asma draws on the floor at the UNICEF kindergarten in the Rohingya refugee camps.

 Finding relief in Blue Dot centres

 When conflict and displacement occur, women and children are at increased risk of gender-based violence, abuse, psychological distress, and family separation.

 Many of the displaced children that UNICEF support are often in shock, confused, and exhausted when they finally reach shelter.

 A refugee family returning from Rudki, rests on a pile of their belongings.

-To support the hundreds of thousands of families and children fleeing Ukraine today, UNICEF has a unique and effective solution.
+To support the hundreds of thousands of families and children fleeing emergencies today, UNICEF has a unique and effective solution.

-‘Blue Dot’ centres provide respite, allowing families to reunite or rest in a safe space before travelling to their next destination.
+‘Blue Dot’ centres provide respite, allowing families to reunite or rest in a safe space before continuing their journey.

 Refugee children, including two boys in a toy wagon made from salvaged wood.

 Anastasia poses for a photograph with her new toy while in the UNICEF-supported Blue Dot centre